-To meet the growing demand in the field for highly skilled construction engineering managers, UIC civil and materials engineering launched this new master's degree program—the only one of its kind at a public university in the greater Chicago area.
+To meet the growing demand in the field for highly skilled construction engineering managers, UIC CME launched this new master's degree program—the only one of its kind at a public university in the greater Chicago area.

 Our curriculum is comprehensively developed and specifically designed to encompass the knowledge base and skill set required in the present-day construction engineering and management profession.
 The program is geared for students who plan to rise into higher roles in construction management—those who not only execute the required work, but who have the capacity to lead teams and oversee projects.